fatehr15/ai-assisted-webpages/README.md

 - Performance on mobile and desktop
 - User interaction and accessibility

-This journey will help me explore the limits of AI in web development—and appreciate the value of human intuition and expertise.
+This journey will help me explore the limits of AI in web development and appreciate the value of human intuition and expertise.

 ---